Derek Nielsen Photography

 tall image of Chicago tulips in Chicago along the Magnificent mile during spring

 Depending on the year, the best time to see the Chicago tulips in peak bloom is the last week of April and the first week of May.
 Chicago is known for its tumultuous weather.
 It is the “windy city,” after all.
-(Of course, the name came from long-winded politicians years ago, but… it also happens to be a fitting name for the winds that whip across its streets) The peak bloom can extend for almost three weeks when Chicago has a particularly cooler spring.
+(Of course, the name came from long-winded politicians years ago, but… it also happens to be a fitting name for the winds that whip across its streets) The peak bloom can extend for almost three weeks when Chicago has a particularly cool spring.
 That being said, if you’re local, pay attention to the weather forecast.
 If the temperatures are hot, you’ll want to see them sooner rather than later so you don’t miss them while they’re fresh.

 The best place to see Chicago’s tulips is along the Magnificent Mile, stretching from Oak Street to the North and Randolph Street to the South.
 The display’s heaviest saturation occurs in the area North of the Chicago River.
 Beds of flowers will flank each side of the avenue, while the median is nearly a continuous strip spanning several city blocks.